| This document explains What Is DNS?DNS can be considered something similar to a phone book.

 mail server until it goes down or becomes otherwise inaccessible.

+Then the default mail server will take over.
 When you enable mail service in the control panel, an MX

 record is created automatically in the DNS zone.
 If mail